wartimefriends/sito/content/cemeteries/soldiers/graham-hugh-courtney.en.md

 That my heart went with you, when
 The "Ump" called go !

-Written In Memory Of My Old Pal And Buddy, Hughie Graham Killed In Action 20, 1944 Italy. *S/Sgt.
+S/Sgt.
 Harry Richardson

+Written In Memory Of My Old Pal And Buddy, Hughie Graham Killed In Action 20, 1944 Italy.